 The article tried to answer the question of how to achieve a Lean supply chain.
 It is, however, essential to consider when and where Lean should be applied.

 A lot of energy is spent on debating between Lean and procedural planning.
 However, both camps tend to provide too little in the way of evidence for their claims.
 Coming up from the procedural school of thought, I was guilty of this myself.
-For some time, I believed that the standard inventory formulae were reliable – until I tested them in great detail and found flaws in their output, which depended upon the circumstance.
+I believed that the standard inventory formulae were reliable for some time until I tested them in great detail and found flaws in their output, which depended upon the circumstance.

-One of the best ways to understand how to set reorder points externally, we have developed a system called the Brightwork Explorer that is both designed to improve parameters with reorder points being one of them.
+One of the best ways to understand how to set reorder points externally we have developed a system called the Brightwork Explorer that is both designed to improve parameters, with reorder points being one of them.

 We developed an approach where reorder points are calculated externally, which allows for a higher degree of control.
-And for the average inventory to be coestimated in a way that provides an observable total system inventory, holding cost, service level and a picture of what is happening to the overall system.
+And for the average inventory to be coestimated in a way that provides an observable total system inventory, holding cost, service level, and a picture of what is happening to the overall system.
 Calculating individual parameters like reorder points without an appreciation for the systemwide does not make any sense.